NavaneethaBonala/Java-Project/README.md

 ## <ins>Features</ins>

 ## Admin Module
-The Admin Login feature is designed to provide secure access to authorized administrators who oversee the college admissions process.
+The Admin Login feature is designed to provide secure access to authorized administrators who oversee the Hospital Management process.
 Administrators access the system through a login process, ensuring data privacy and system integrity.

 Administrators must input their valid login credentials, including a username and password, to gain access.
 This authentication mechanism ensures that only authorized personnel can use the system's administrative functions.

+Upon successful login, Admins gain access to a menu offering options such as,

 ### <ins>Functionalities</ins>

-Upon successful login, Admins gain access to a menu offering options such as:

 #### 1. UserType Management:
 Enabling actions like viewing all users, adding new doctor credentials, and changing passwords.